 - Are they reblogging and sharing his content?

-- Do the fans defend the influencer when he is under attack?
+- Do their fans defend the influencer when he or she is under attack?

 Beyond these quantitative tools, you should also the quality of the influencer’s engagement with his fans.